Thailand in December - Weather, Best Places, Events & Festivals

 Source

 Constitution Day is held annually to commemorate Thailand's adoption of a constitutional monarchy in 1932.
 Since 1932, sustaining the Monarchy during the challenging period reflects the respect and laudation of Thai people towards their Monarchy.
-On this day Thai people pay thanks to the Monarchy for granting them rights in their own country.
-The picture of Thai kings are put on view all over the country and parades, and fireworks make the day even more glorious.
+On this day, Thai people pay thanks to the Monarchy for granting them rights in their own country.
+The picture of Thai kings is put on view all over the country, and parades and fireworks make the day even more glorious.

 3. 25th December - Christmas